-They’ve finally gone and done it.
-The RBA has cut interest rates for the first time in almost 3 years after months of conjecture that it was imminent.
+The RBA has cut interest rates for the second month in a row to a record low 1%.
 Weak economic growth and inflation, falling house prices and weak employment numbers all contributed to the move.

 For the regular person trying to get their head around what the cuts actually mean, it can be difficult to understand if you need to be worried or not and what you need to do.
 After all, interest rates and the economy are complex beasts.

 Broadly speaking when a country cuts its interest rates the goal is to spur on economic activity, hiring and investment.
 Central banks do it when the economy isn’t firing.
 If you’re not watching you could be caught out by some serious knock on effects.

 So what does this mean for investors, savers and property owners?
 Who are the winners and losers?
 Does it even matter?

 Here’s how the cuts will impact your back pocket.

 Investors in Australian shares and high grade bonds have already been beneficiaries from the first two interest rate cuts, and will continue to benefit as cash becomes less attractive to hold.